scolladon/sfdx-git-delta/README.md

 ## How to install it?

-### Option #1 (recommended) - Install as a Salesforce CLI plugin (sgd:source:delta):
+### Install as a Salesforce CLI plugin (sgd:source:delta):

-You can use SGD as a Salesforce CLI plugin (`sfdx sgd:source:delta`), and this is now the recommended approach to get SGD:
+SGD is a Salesforce CLI plugin (`sfdx sgd:source:delta`).
+Run the following command to install it:

 ```sh
 sfdx plugins:install sfdx-git-delta